How to Change Drive Letters in Windows 11

 How to change drive letter in Windows 11

 Again, letters are automatically assigned to the storage device to identify them as they’re connected to Windows.
-If you want to assign a different letter than the one automatically assigned, use the steps below to do that.
+If you want to assign a letter different from the one automatically assigned, use the steps below.

 Windows 11 has a centralized location for the majority of its settings.
 Everything can be done, from system configurations to creating new users and updating Windows from its System Settings pane.